dbuarque/repack-lambda/README.md

 $ ROLE_ARN=xxxx APP=myLambda npm run deploy
 ```

-## Road Map

-* Move all shell commands to gulp
-* Add command to list all lambdas
-* Add command to remove a lambda function locally
-* Create a Web UI with Reactjs & Redux
-* Give Support to other platforms
-* Improve AWS integration with new commands

 ## Contribute
 You can contribute just opening new [issues here](https://github.com/dbuarque/repack-lambda/issues) or sending a pull request with tests